What is normal?

 These conditions are more commonly known as pigeon-toed and duck walking.
 Generally, these conditions are caused by rotation of the femur, tibia, fibula or foot and worsen up until the age of around 4.
 In most cases they resolve themselves as the child grows, and do not affect the athletic ability of the child, however it is important to try and reduce factors that can negatively impact proper growth and foot development, such as poorly fitted shoes or sitting with legs in the ‘w’ position.

 Because of the way babies lie in the uterus, they are often born appearing to be bow legged.
 By the time children are three this has usually reversed and the legs may appear knock kneed.
 This may appear to worsen until the age of around 4, however it will generally resolve itself over time without any intervention.

 Children generally walk on their toes when they first begin to walk.
-By the time they reach pre-school age they are most often walking normally.
-In rare cases toe walking continues, but rarely causes pain and so does not require treatment.
+By the time they reach the pre-school age they are most often walking normally.
+In rare cases, toe walking continues, but rarely causes pain and so does not require treatment.
 If toe walking persists it is a good idea to rule out any neurological conditions.
-Some doctors suggest the surgical release of the Achilles tendon, however this only improves 75% of children, and in some cases it worsens.
+Some doctors suggest the surgical release of the Achilles tendon, however this only improves 75% of children, and in some cases, it worsens.
 This type of intervention is not commonly recommended.

 As with most things related to children’s development, the old saying ‘this too shall pass’ is very true.
 However, if you have a concern it is easy to set your mind at rest by booking an appointment with a Podiatrist.
 Call our Baulkham Hills clinic on 9639 7337 to make an appointment if you would like to put your mind at rest.